keywind127/keydnn_v2/README.md

 achieves an average **~50× speedup over NumPy-based implementations** on CPU while preserving correctness and portability.

+Additional benchmarking comparing **native C++ with and without OpenMP** shows that OpenMP provides incremental acceleration only for sufficiently large workloads.
+Representative results indicate:

+- Up to ~3× speedup for larger spatial resolutions and channel counts
+- Minimal or negative gains for small tensors due to threading overhead

+This behavior matches expected CPU parallelization trade-offs and validates OpenMP as a scalable optimization path for realistic CNN workloads.

 Benchmark scripts and full timing reports are provided under `scripts/` and are not part of the unit test suite.

+#### Native Build & Reproducibility

+Native CPU kernels are built from source and are **not required** to use KeyDNN.

+- Platform-specific build scripts are provided under `scripts/`
+- Windows builds use MinGW-w64 and support both OpenMP and non-OpenMP variants
+- Required OpenMP runtime DLLs are staged automatically for reliable loading
+- Environment variables (e.g., compiler paths) are centralized in `.env` to ensure reproducible builds across systems

 ---